whylabs/whylogs-container/README.md

 REQUEST_QUEUEING_MODE=IN_MEMORY
 ```

-* Run the Docker image with the following command:
+- Run the Docker image with the following command:

 ```
 docker run -it --rm -p 127.0.0.1:8080:8080 --env-file local.env --name whycontainer whycontainer
 ```

-* Or run the service directly without docker
+- Or run the service directly without docker

 ```
-gw run
+make run

+# which just runs
-gw run --debug-jvm
+./gradlew run
 ```

+You can see a bunch of canned commands with `make help` as well.
+The makefile is essentially a list of canned commands for this repository.

 If you run it directly then you'll need to make sure the env variables are in your shell environment since docker isn't there to load them for you anymore.